trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

      6681865.59
     (1 row)

-The data from Kafka can be queried using Presto, but it is not yet in actual table shape.
+The data from Kafka can be queried using Trino, but it is not yet in actual table shape.
 The raw data is available through the ``_message`` and ``_key`` columns, but it is not decoded into columns.
-As the sample data is in JSON format, the :doc:`/functions/json` built into Presto can be used to slice the data.
+As the sample data is in JSON format, the :doc:`/functions/json` built into Trino can be used to slice the data.

 Step 5: Add a topic description file